 Counter example of SEE

-Red cannon can attack the location where the black elephant was at the river after red pawn captures black elephant, and then the black elephant captures the red pawn.
+- Red cannon can attack the location where the black elephant was at the river after red pawn captures black elephant, and then the black elephant captures the red pawn.
+SEE advises RED not to initiate piece exchanges.